Schooldays.ie - Ireland's Online Resource for Parents & Teachers

 If you decide to go for Finger Food Mushroom and Red Onion Tartlets are a winner with most adults and can be filled with Tomato, Bacon (or Ham) and Cheese for the kids.
 Accompanied by Mini Pizzas which appeal to all can also be a handy addition and again can be prepared in advance.

-Mixed Herb Salad with toasted mixed seeds
+Mixed Herb and Salad with toasted mixed seeds

-(seeds can include sesame, sunflower and pinenuts).
+(seeds can include sesame, sunflower and pinenuts)

 Garlic & Basil Tomato Salad

-Carrot and apple Waldorf
+Carrot and Apple Waldorf

+Of course the moment everyone will be waiting for is the dessert plate.
+To maintain simplicity, we recommend choosing one or two of the following; Chocolate Chip Meringues, Lemongrass Pannacotta or delicious Chocolate Pot.
 For an extra treat and novelty factor a Chocolate Fountain is always a winner with the kids but if you do not have access to a Chocolate Fountain Machine you can always prepare a Chocolate Fondue and for a twist why not add a little Chilli to your Chocolate to impress your guests.
 This should be served with a selection of fresh fruit, and of course marshmallows on the side.

 For further information on Courses available at Ballyknocken Cookery School log onto www.thecookeryschool.ie or www.ballyknocken.com